How to remove a lock when it's broken WHILE locked?

 AWESOME...

-A professional from AB says:
+Professional from AB

 I never write into these, really have to say a big THANKS, to this thread.